laurenpowell/CS310-Gamegogy/README.md

 CS310 Group Scrum Project

 ### Description:
 This project is a Gamegogy Leaderboard.
-It displays a student's total points and rank, and compares this score to their class mates.
+It displays a student's total points and rank, and compares this score to their classmates.
 The instuctor has a view of the students individual names and grades, while the student can only see the ranks.

 ### Installation:
 - This project uses both Java and Gradle to run the project and for testing.